UoGSoE/docker-stuff/Readme.md

 ## Gitlab-ci

 There's `.env.gitlab` and `.gitlab-ci.yml` files with the settings we use to run gitlab's CI process.
 Feel free to steal them.
+Our gitlab assumed you will have an environment variable set up in gitlab's CI settings for the php version you are targetting, eg `PHP_VERSION` `7.3`.

 ## Our current setup